Aid: Ulterior agendas

 Aid is seldom given from motives of pure altruism; for instance it is often given as a means of supporting an ally in international politics.
 It may also be given with the intention of influencing the political process in the receiving nation.
 Whether one considers such aid helpful may depend on whether one agrees with the agenda being pursued by the donor nation in a particular case.
 During the conflict between communism and capitalism in the twentieth century, the champions of those ideologies – the Soviet Union and the United States – each used aid to influence the internal politics of other nations, and to support their weaker allies.
 Perhaps the most notable example was the Marshall Plan by which the United States, largely successfully, sought to pull European nations toward capitalism and away from communism.
 Aid to underdeveloped countries has sometimes been criticized as being more in the interest of the donor than the recipient, or even a form of neocolonialism.

-S.K.B'.
-Asante lists some specific motives a donor may have for giving aid: defence support, market expansion, foreign investment, missionary enterprise, cultural extension.
+Some specific motives a donor may have for giving aid were listed in 1985 as follows: defence support, market expansion, foreign investment, missionary enterprise, cultural extension.
 In recent decades, aid by organizations such as the International Monetary Fund and the World Bank has been criticized as being primarily a tool used to open new areas up to global capitalists, and being only secondarily, if at all, concerned with the wellbeing of the people in the recipient countries.

+Political bias

+The practice of extending aid to politically aligned parties in recipient nations continues today; Faye and Niehaus (2012) are able to establish a causal relationship between politics and aid in recipient nations.
+In their analysis of the competitive 2006 Palestinian elections, they note that USAID provided funding for development programs in Palestine to support the Palestinian Authority, the US backed entity running for reelection.
+Faye and Niehaus discovered that the greater the degree of alignment the recipient party has with the donor entity, the more aid it receives on average during an election year.
+In an analysis of the three biggest donor nations (Japan, France, and the US), Alesina and Dollar (2000) discovered that each has its own distortions to the aid it gives out.
+Japan appears to prioritize giving aid nations that exercise similar voting preferences in the United Nations, France mostly sends aid to its former colonies, and the U.S. disproportionately provides aid to Israel and Egypt.
+These allocations are often powerful tools for maintaining the strategic interests of the donor country in the recipient country.

 Vaccine diplomacy

-Beyond aid
+Policy incoherence

-As a result of these numerous criticisms, other proposals for supporting developing economies and poverty stricken societies.
-Some analysts, such as researchers at the Overseas Development Institute, argue that current support for the developing world suffers from a policy incoherence and that while some policies are designed to support the third world, other domestic policies undermine its impact, examples include:
+Some analysts, such as researchers at the Overseas Development Institute, argue that current support for developing countries suffers from a policy incoherence.
+While some policies are designed to support developing countries, other domestic policies undermine its impact, examples include: